This post may contain affiliate links. Please read my disclosure policy.

 - Preheat oven to 400 F.

-- In a cast iron skillet, add fat and/or butter and place in the oven to melt as the oven heats up.
+- In a 10-inch cast iron skillet, add fat and/or butter and place in the oven to melt as the oven heats up.

 - Mix all dry ingredients in a medium-sized bowl until incorporated.